open-AIMS/ADRIA_matlab/docs/concise_API.md

       'wtconshade', [],'wtwaves', [], 'wtheat', [], 'wthicover', [], ...
       'wtlocover', [], 'wtpredecseed', [], 'wtpredecshade', []);
       where []'s are dynamically updated in runADRIA.m
+      - nsites : total number of sites
+      - nsiteint : number of sites to select for priority interventions
+      - strongpred : strongest predecessor sites (calculated in ADRIA_TP_Moore())
+      - centr : site centrality (calculated in ADRIA_TP_Moore())
+      - damprob : probability of coral wave damage for each site
+      - heatstressprob : probability of heat stress for each site
+      - prioritysites : list of sites in group (i.e. prsites: 1,2,3)
+      - sumcover : total coral cover
+      - risktol : risk tolerance (input by user from criteriaWeights/Details)
+      - wtconseed : weight of connectivity for seeding
+      - wtconshade : weight of connectivity for shading
+      - wtwaves : weight of wave damage
+      - wtheat : weight of heat risk
+      - wthicover : weight of high coral cover
+      - wtlocover : weight of low coral cover
+      - wtpredecseed : weight for seeding predecessors of priority reefs
+      - wtpredecshade : weight for shading predecessors of priority reefs
 - alg_ind   : an integer indicating the algorithm to be used for the multi-criteria anlysis (1: order-ranking, 2: TOPSIS, 3: VIKOR, 4: multi-obj ranking